 Combine Engelberg with:

 This is the obvious choice as it is so close, and gives you the opportunity to combine the majesty of the mountains in Engelberg with the shores of the Vierwaldstättersee (or Lake Lucerne as we commonly know it).

 The largest city in Switzerland and arguably its most cosmopolitan, why not spend a couple of nights in Zurich and then experience the far more tranquil surroundings of Engelberg?

 The southern Swiss canton of Ticino is the only wholly Italian-speaking canton and combines the best of Italy with the best of Switzerland.
 Take a train from Engelberg to Lucerne and then connect with the Gotthard Pass route to take you to Lugano.

-www.engelberg.ch is the official website of Engelberg Tourism and will furnish you with everything you need to enhance your package holiday by rail.
+The official website of Engelberg Tourism will furnish you with everything you need to enhance your package holiday by rail.

 Switzerland Mobility provides details of hiking and excellent online mapping of the region.